So you want to be a CRNA?

 As stated above, nurse anesthesia is a very rewarding career.
 Our program is the oldest in North Carolina, and has an excellent reputation for quality education since 1942.
 We are situated in a world-class medical center, and we enjoy many educational resources such as a patient simulation lab, wireless networking, Blackboard on-line educational platform, medical school library, etc. We are ranked among the top 10 programs nationally.

-Admission to University of North Carolina requires completion of chemistry and statistics courses, and a basic course in health assessment.
+Your undergraduate study should include completion of chemistry and statistics courses, and a basic course in health assessment.
 The chemistry course prerequisite is a basic chemistry.
 We do not require specific content, as long as it is a college-level class.
 There is, of course, much chemistry in anesthesia practice, and in particular, many of our common drugs are carbon-based with various functional groups.
 Therefore, students with an understanding of organic chemistry find that they have an easier time learning the chemistry concepts here.
 The statistics course must include inferential statistics.

 We prefer to evaluate candidates based on performance on the Graduate Record Examination.
 We will also evaluate performance on the Miller Analogies Test.
 We expect applicants to have a GRE score over 300 for the combined quantitative and verbal score.
 However, individual area scores should exceed approximately the 50th percentile (150 for verbal, and 150 for quantitative).
 A MAT score over 400 is expected.
 As these measures are meant to predict your ability in graduate study, consideration of significant graduate-level work completed may outweigh the impact of your standardized scores.
 Foreign applicants or those with very low GRE verbal scores will be required to demonstrate a TOEFL score of at least 600.